XueXinping18/Distributed-Systems-6.824MIT/README.md

 ## How to Run

-Please refer to the official course website (http://nil.csail.mit.edu/6.824/2022/schedule.html)
+Please refer to the official course website (http://nil.csail.mit.edu/6.824/2022/schedule.html) Logging by default is turned off.
+For detailed logging related to clients, services or Raft instances, consider to switch the corresponding Debug variable to true.

 ## Implementation Details

-Each section has its own documentation for implementation.
-Please refer to them under documents directory if interested.
+Each section has its own documentation for implementation (ongoing).
+Also, substantial comments are supplied in my code to explain how different scenarios are handled in my design, and why alternative designs might be problematic, etc.

 ## Skills and Concepts Acquired

 - Comprehensive understanding of distributed systems principles and their practical applications.
-- Hands-on experience with Raft consensus, fault tolerance, sharding, and state management.
+- Mastery in consensus, fault tolerance, sharding, and state management within Raft.
-- Proficiency in designing scalable systems akin to industry-standard distributed systems.
+- Hands-on experience in designing scalable systems akin to industry-standard distributed systems.
 - Development expertise in Go, especially for programming in concurrency.